Improving Indoor Air Quality by Installing a New 5 Inch Air Filter

 Many of our customers from the greater Omaha metropolitan area have questions about upgrading the existing standard 1 inch air filter found in residential applications with a more effective 5 inch pleated air filter.
 As each residence is different with different ventilation ducting, different HVAC equipment, different indoor conditions, and different individual indoor air quality needs, we like to come out and evaluate the system before making specific recommendations.
+Call us today at 402-238-2425 for more information.

 A standard fiberglass 1” air filter (with a typical MERV rating of about 2) will provide adequate air filtration to protect the HVAC system by filtering out larger dust particles and material that circulates with the air.
 This level of air filtration will help to prevent any larger materials or debris from getting into the blower fan, from adhering to either the primary heat exchanger or the secondary heat exchanger (for higher efficiency furnace models) or from adhering to the refrigerant coil.
 For installations with electric furnaces, the air filter also helps to prevent any material from adhering to the electric heating coils.